-The following core values are identified to guide all personnel of the program as they strive to achieve the program goals.
+The following core values are meant to guide all NAU-ACP personnel as they strive to achieve the program goals -

 Professional Excellence - Commitment to the professional development of candidates as teachers possessing depth and breadth of knowledge and skills.

 Learning - Dedication to the discovery, construction, discussion and dissemination of knowledge.